kubabuda/pekamonitor/README.md

 # TODO
 - Setup OTA, debugger
-- load realtime from external service
+- load realtime from external NTP service to log it: https://www.geekstips.com/arduino-time-sync-ntp-server-esp8266-udp/, https://www.pool.ntp.org/zone/pl
-- Bigger OLED
-- create timer interrupt and run encoder loop in it
-- or find library that will work with long POST in loops
 - Create bollard monitor data structure for bollard info so parsing and displaying is decoupled, so display refresh can be faster (no waiting for parsing, serial printing...)
 - Update all bollard monitors in background so switch is instant
 - Make selected bollard persistent - store current bollard # in EEPROM